We’re often asked, “What are the best supplements to support my health and fitness goals?” People typically ask for one of three reasons. They:

 Once you’ve met your magnesium requirements, there isn’t a benefit in taking extra.
 However, with the numerous effects magnesium has on your health, you can see why being deficient can be disastrous.

-You can find many different forms of magnesium on the market.
-Some are more or less worthless, except for causing diarrhea.
-Others are decent.
-The two best forms of magnesium are magnesium glycinate (which is what we use in our multivitamins) and magnesium malate.
+You can find many different forms of magnesium on the market, which can make it a little confusing to understand which to use.
+The two best forms of magnesium, however, are magnesium glycinate (which is what Life Time uses in its multivitamins) and magnesium malate.

-In terms of supplement ingredients, magnesium is big.
-It takes up a lot of space.
-So, you won’t find mega-doses in multivitamins.
-You’ll need to supplement with it separately.
+In terms of supplement ingredients, magnesium is big, as in it takes up a lot of space.
+That’s why you won’t find mega-doses in multivitamins and need to supplement with it separately.

 4. Vitamin D (Cholecalciferol)